Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: ALMA Observations and Data reduction

 Data reduction was performed following the standard procedure and using the ALMA pipeline.
-Then, we use CASA for imaging the {\it uv} visibilities using Briggs weighting with a robust parameter of 2.0 (to maximize the depth of the observations at the expense of slightly increasing the final synthesized beam-size).
-This process results in a typical depth of $0.1\,$mJy\,beam$^{-1}$ in 35\,km\,s$^{-1}$ channels with a mean synthesized beam-size of $\theta\approx0.34''\times0.30''$.
-In addition, to have a better better sensitivity to extended emission beyond the $\sim 0.3$~arcsecond beam and to broad emission lines, we explore {\it uv}-tapering at 0.3, 0.5, and 1.0~arcseconds and we create several cubes varying the velocity binning across the full frequency coverage, creating cubes with 15, 50, 100, 150, 300, and 400~km/s channels.
+Then, we use CASA for imaging the {\it uv}-visibilities using Briggs weighting with a robust parameter of 2.0 (to maximize the depth of the observations at the expense of slightly increasing the final synthesized beam size).
+This process results in a typical depth of $0.1\,$mJy\,beam$^{-1}$ in 35\,km\,s$^{-1}$ channels with a mean synthesized beam size of $\theta\approx0\farcs34\times0\farcs30$.
+In addition, to have a better sensitivity to extended emission beyond the $\sim 0.3$~arcsecond beam and to broad emission lines, we explore {\it uv}-tapering at 0.3, 0.5, and 1.0~arcseconds and we create several cubes varying the velocity binning across the full frequency coverage, creating cubes with 15, 50, 100, 150, 300, and 400~km/s channels.
 Finally, we combine the four different tunings to create a single continuum image (at a representative frequency of $\nu_{\rm obs}=248\,$GHz) adopting Briggs weighting with a robust parameter of 2.0.
-The final continuum images has a root-mean square of $4.6\,\mu\rm Jy\, beam^{-1}$ and a beam-size of $\approx0.34''\times0.31''$.
+The final continuum image has a root-mean square of $4.6\,\mu\rm Jy\, beam^{-1}$ and a beam size of $\approx0\farcs34\times0\farcs31$.